quantumlib/Cirq/docs/tutorial.md

 specified in "half turns".
 For a rotation about X this is the gate cos(half_turns * pi) I + i sin(half_turns * pi) X.

-There is a lot of freedom defining an variational ansatz.
+There is a lot of freedom defining a variational ansatz.
-Here we will do a variation on a QOAO strategy and define an anstaz related to he problem we are trying to solve.
+Here we will do a variation on a [QOAO strategy](https://arxiv.org/abs/1411.4028) and define an anstaz related to he problem we are trying to solve.

-First we need to choose how the instances of the instance of the problem are represented.
+First we need to choose how the instances of the problem are represented.
 These are the values J and h in the Hamiltonian definition.
 We will represent these as two dimensional arrays (lists of lists).
 For J we will use two such lists,